UCR-CS179-SUMMER2014/NES_FPGA/README.md

       **More Detailed document with Diagrams of the PPU will be release soon**

 ###5.
-APU - The Pseudo-Audio Processing Unit
+APU - The Pseudo-Audio Proceissing Unit

-N/A
+** To be updated **

 ###6.
 Hardware - VGA, Controller, Sound, and SD Card interfacing

-N/A
+####Controller Interfacing

+Utilizing the GPIO pins on the DE2i-150, we created a Verilog module for accessing button inputs from either an original NES controller, or SNES as well.
+Button input will be sent to corresponding I/O registers (e.g $4017.)

+** To be updated **